VividCortex/go-database-sql-tutorial/README.md

-This repo holds extra documentation on Go's database/sql package (http://golang.org/pkg/database/sql/).
+This is a tutorial on Go's database/sql package (http://golang.org/pkg/database/sql/).
-The package's documentation is kind of like a bad man page: it tells you what everything does, but it doesn't tell you how to use the package.
+The package's documentation tells you what everything does, but it doesn't tell you how to use the package.
 We find ourselves wishing for a quick-reference and a "getting started" orientation.
 This repo is an attempt to provide that.
-Contributions are welcomed.
+Contributions are welcome.

 Go's database/sql Package
 =========================